aisyahilma/agenda/README.md

 <<<<<<< HEAD
-# Agenda
+# Agenda Master

-Agenda is a simple web-based task management application designed to help users organize and track their daily tasks efficiently.
+Agenda Master is a simple web-based task management application designed to help users organize and track their daily tasks efficiently.
 The project is ideal for individuals and small teams who want a straightforward tool to boost productivity.

 ## Features
 - **Task Creation**: Add new tasks with ease.